What Is The Holmes And Rahe Stress Scale?

 - Volunteering for causes you believe in

-- Prioritizing your tasks to limit a sense of overload
+- Prioritizing your tasks to limit overload

-- Maintaining a network of social support
+- Maintaining a social support network

 - Adopting healthy sleep habits